Alluxio/alluxio/docs/en/Admin-CLI.md

 $ ./bin/alluxio fsadmin ufs --mode readOnly hdfs://ns
 ```

-The `fsadmin ufs` subcommand that takes the UFS URI as argument, the argument should be the root
+The `fsadmin ufs` subcommand takes a UFS URI as argument.
+The argument should be a root
 UFS URI like `hdfs://<name-service>/`, and not `hdfs://<name-service>/<folder>`.